GoogleCloudPlatform/samples-style-guide/content/en/_index.md

 {{< tab header="Go" >}}
 // exampleSnippet moves a persistent disk from one zone to another.
 //
-// Comments should follow the best practices describe in
+// Comments should follow the best practices described in
 // https://golang.org/doc/effective_go.html#commentary.
-// before running the code snippet.
 {{< /tab >}}
 {{< /tabpane >}}